gksoriginals/TinkerHub-Learning-Paths/learning/mcp/readme.md

 ---

-## 3. First Principles: Protocols & Interoperability 🌐
+## 3. Protocols & Interoperability 🌐

 MCP builds on concepts from other protocols.
 Understanding these helps you see why MCP is needed.